China securities regulator says studying Vanke-Baoneng deal

 It is the first time the stock regulator has said it is looking into the deal, which has triggered a high-profile battle between Vanke Chairman Wang Shi and Baoneng.

-Vanke issued a statement on the Shenzhen stock exchange late on Friday to say that it hoped the management would not change the company's operating style.

-"The management hopes the company's culture, branding and credibility will be kept intact.
-These are the company's most precious assets," Vanke said.

-Baoneng, a property and insurance conglomerate, became Vanke's biggest shareholder earlier this month after buying a stake of more than 20 percent in China's biggest home builder via unit Shenzhen Jushenghua Co and affiliate Foresea Life Insurance.
+Baoneng, a property and insurance conglomerate, became Vanke's biggest shareholder earlier this month after buying a stake of more than 20 percent in China's biggest home builder.

-As of Dec.
-18, Jushenghua had increased its holdings in Vanke to 24.26 percent, according to a filing on the Hong Kong stock exchange this week.

 Wang has attacked Baoneng, saying it lacked credibility and would damage Vanke.
 Baoneng said it had a "good reputation" and strictly abided by the law.